celluloid/celluloid/README.md

 ## Supported Platforms

 Celluloid::IO requires Ruby 1.9 support on all Ruby VMs.
+You will also need the ZeroMQ library installed as it's accessed via FFI.

 Supported VMs are Ruby 1.9.3, JRuby 1.6, and Rubinius 2.0.